DtxdF/AppJail/README.md

 * Modular structure - each command is a unique file that has its own responsability in AppJail.
 This makes AppJail maintenance much easier.
 * Table interface - many commands have a table-like interface, which is very familiar to many sysadmin tools.
 * No databases - each configuration is separated in each entity (networks, jails, etc.) which makes maintenance much easier.
-* Supervisor - Coming soon ...
+* Healthcheckers - Monitor your jails and make sure they are healthy!
 * ...

 ## Installation